h2xlab/ASSISTER/README.md

     <img width=900 class="center" alt="Demo 1" src="images/demo.gif"/ >
 </p>

-## Contact us
+## Contact
-Please don't hesitate to contact us if you have any remarks or questions at sgzk@bu.edu.
+Please contact us if you have any remarks or questions at sgzk@bu.edu.

 ## License
 Our work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].